 Baby chicks are quite frail creatures, so to make them thrive, you need to create optimal conditions including but not limited to providing—the right food, bedding, and a heat source to keep them warm and dry.

-Your chicks will need this extra care until they’re old enough so they’re ready to leave the brooder and join their older feathered friends in the chicken coop.
-But when is this time exactly and how long do chicks need a heat lamp in the brooder?
+Your chicks will need this extra care until they’re old enough so they’re ready to leave the brooder and join their older feathered friends in the chicken coop enclosure.
+But when is this time exactly and how long do chickens need to be under a heat lamp in the brooder?

 Today the poultry experts here at the Chicken Coop Company answer these important questions alongside tackling the specifics of how to maintain the right temperature for your birds to grow big and strong.